Fees and charges

-The Department of Agriculture and Water Resources is responsible for applying fees and charges to industry and the public.
+The Department of Agriculture, Water and the Environment is responsible for applying fees and charges to industry and the public.

 Fees and charges are applied for services provided by the department, including:

 - regulatory services, including biosecurity and export certification

 - requests for information under the Freedom of Information Act 1982 (FOI Act).

 Charges are also administered by the department, for distribution to agencies with responsibilities across agricultural sectors, including: